Countly/countly-sdk-android/Documentation.md

 ## Sessions
 Session in Countly is a single app launch or several app launches if time between them is less than 30 seconds (by default).
-Of course you can override this behaviour, but lets describe how standard way works at first.
+Of course you can override this behaviour, but lets describe how the standard way works at first.

-In Android SDK default way of detecting an app launch is monitoring number of active `Activity` instances.
+Default way of detecting an app launch in Countly SDK is monitoring number of active `Activity` instances.
 To make this happen our SDK registers `Application.ActivityLifecycleCallbacks` and just increments an integer whenever `onActivityStarted` is called and decrements it whenever `onActivityStopped` is called.
 The only catch here is that `Application.ActivityLifecycleCallbacks` is available only in API levels 14+, meaning in case your app supports API levels lower than 14, you'll need to make your own `Activity` superclass and subclass all your activities from it.
-Also add `onActivityCreated` for the sake of other parts of SDK:
+That's needed to be able to call `onActivityCreated`/`onActivityStarted`/`onActivityStopped` on `Countly`:
 ```
 public class BaseActivity extends Activity {
     @Override